DHL vs FedEx vs UPS Prices 2026: Rates, Fees, Savings

 You pay a premium for speed.
 An economy service to Europe might cost around $80 for a 5 pound package with a 6 to 8 day transit time.
 Need it there in 1 to 3 days?
 An express service will run you $120 to $150 for the exact same package.

-Side by Side Price Comparison by Weight
+Price by Weight Tier

 The cheapest carrier changes as a package gets heavier.